 - 1. Students may change their middle name(s) to an initial or vice versa without documentation.
 Documentation is required if a student is adding or deleting a middle name. - 2.
-Once a name change has been recorded, students who have a degree from the RDGS may wish to order a new diploma.
-Please send a request to the Registrar's Office at registrar@reissdavis.edu.
+Once a name change has been recorded, students who have a degree from the RDGS can order a new diploma by sending a request to the Registrar's Office at registrar@reissdavis.edu